QATS-solutions/tech-solution-miki/README.md

 - Send proper request.
 - In received Response assert:
   - HTTP code
-  -ID and year of creation
+  - ID and year of creation
 - Assert whether Response time was less than a variable (e.g. limit = 100 ms)
 - Make the test data driven.
 Use external source of data.